-The left sided valves are most commonly affected, with the mitral valve almost always being damaged, and the aortic valve in 20-30% of cases.
-The tricuspid valve sustains damage in 15-40% of patients.
+The left-sided valves are most commonly affected by RHD, with the mitral valve almost always being damaged, whereas the aortic valve is involved in 20-30% of cases and the tricuspid valve sustains damage in 15-40% of patients.
 However, RHD is classically a mixed valve disease, and the same valve shows different pathologic changes.

-This is the most frequent lesion seen in RHD.
+Mitral regurgitation is the most frequent lesion seen in RHD.
 The mitral valve separates the left-sided heart chambers, namely, the left atrium and the left ventricle.
-RHD usually causes mitral regurgitation i.e., the abnormal backflow of blood through the valve during ventricular contraction because it cannot close properly.
+RHD usually causes mitral regurgitation, which is the abnormal backflow of blood through the valve during a ventricular contraction that occurs because it cannot close properly.
 The valve is thickened, and its movement is restricted.

-Eventually, the increased amount of blood left in the left atria makes its pressure rise, which in turn increases the pressure within the pulmonary veins which discharge their blood into it.
-Finally, the blood vessels within the lungs become stiff because they are always stretched tight with blood.
-The lungs start to fill with fluid.
+Eventually, the increased amount of blood left in the left atria makes its pressure rise, which, in turn, increases the pressure within the pulmonary veins which discharge their blood into it.
+Finally, the blood vessels within the lungs become stiff because they are always stretched tight with blood, which causes the lungs to fill with fluid.

-This is much less common in RHD and is almost always found in association with mitral valve disease.
-It develops slowly and so most patients are unaware of it till much later.
-Finally, the aorta doesn’t allow enough blood to flow into it, leading to excessive strain on the left ventricle and left heart failure, lack of blood supply to the head and the coronary arteries.
+Aortic stenosis develops slowly; therefore, most patients are unaware of it till much later.
+As this condition progresses, the aorta does not allow enough blood to flow into it, leading to excessive strain on the left ventricle and left heart failure, lack of blood supply to the head, and the coronary arteries.
 This results in symptoms such as fainting, chest pain on exertion, and breathlessness with work.